qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 )
 ```

 ## Serve vectors for many independent users

 This is a common use case when you want to provide vector search for multiple independent partitions.
 These partitions may be divided by users, organizations, or other criteria.
 However, for simplicity, we will refer to them as users.

-Each user should have access only to their own vectors and should not be able to view vectors of other users.
+Each user should have only access to their own vectors and should not be able to view the vectors of other users.

 There are several ways to achieve this in Qdrant: